3liz/lizmap-documentation/source/admin/cache.rst

    cd /var/www/lizmap-web-client/

-It is important to know that Lizmap publish the cached layers in WMTS ( Web Map Tiled Service).
+It is important to know that Lizmap publish the cached layers in WMTS (Web Map Tiled Service).
 The following concepts are used as options of Lizmap tile cache seeder:

-* **TileMatrixSet** - In Lizmap, this represents the projection code, for exampe *EPSG:3857* ( Pseudo mercator )
+* **TileMatrixSet** - In Lizmap, this represents the projection code, for example *EPSG:3857* (Pseudo mercator).
-* **TileMatrixMin** - This is the minimum zoom level .
-This is not a map scale, but a ID of the zoom level.
+* **TileMatrixMin** - This is the minimum zoom level.
+This is **not** a map scale, but a ID of the zoom level.
 In Lizmap plugin, the project publisher can configure scales for the published project.
-For example the list : *100000, 50000, 25000, 10000* .
+For example the list : *100000, 50000, 25000, 10000*.
+The zoom level ID depends on some CRS and how you configured your Lizmap project.
+You can have a idea of the scale ID by typing `lizMap.map.getZoom()` in your webbrowser Javascript console when zooming on your map.
-* **TileMatrixMax** - This is the maximum zoom level
+* **TileMatrixMax** - This is the maximum zoom level.

-First you can get the cache capabilities of one project, and some details on a specific layer.
+First you **must** get the cache capabilities of one project and some details on a specific layer.

 .. code-block:: bash

    # Command help
    # php lizmap/scripts/script.php lizmap~wmts:capabilities [-v] repository project [layer] [TileMatrixSet]

-   # Get the cache capabilities for a given project published with Lizmap
+   # Get the capabilities for a given project published with Lizmap
+   # and generate the cache about these capabilities.
    php lizmap/scripts/script.php lizmap~wmts:capabilities montpellier montpellier

    # Get precisions about a specific layer